crossplane/docs/content/v1.12/concepts/pods.md

 ##### Number of reconcilers

-The second value `--max-reconcile-rate` defines is the number of threads created to reconcile resources.
-Each thread manages the reconciliation of a specific resource.
-If there are more resources than configured threads, remaining resources must wait until a new thread is available.
+The second value `--max-reconcile-rate` defines is the number of resources that can reconcile at once.
+If there are more resources than configured `--max-reconcile-rate` the remaining resources must wait until Crossplane reconciles a an existing resource.

-Changing `--max-reconcile-rate` changes the number of threads Crossplane creates when more than one resource need reconciliation.

 Read the [Change Pod Settings]({{<ref "#change-pod-settings">}}) section for instructions on applying these settings.